mcogoni/GPIB_FSA/README.md

 I'm currently working on making an automated system to get the trace data from the FSAS to continuously monitor a wide frequency band and to be able to create a waterfall from 0 to 2 GHz with various bandwidths.

+To use the program, just run on a terminal:

+`python fsas.py`

+it will then print instructions on how to use: direct capture from instrument or existing tracedump (re-)processing.

 Have fun!

 ![Original FSAS image](https://github.com/mcogoni/GPIB_FSA/blob/master/FSAS_AM_signal.jpg)